Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 TARGIN tablets are only designed to work properly if swallowed whole.
 The tablets may release all their contents at once if

-chewed, crushed, broken or dissolved which can be dangerous and cause serious problems, such as an overdose or even death.
+chewed, crushed, broken or dissolved which can be dangerous and cause serious problems, such as an overdose which may be fatal.

 If you have trouble swallowing your tablets whole, talk to your doctor.